-- 1. Load your program into Turbo Debugger. - 2.
-Bring up the Load Module Source or DLL Symbols dialog box (press F3 or choose View | Modules). - 3.
-Highlight the DLL whose startup code you want to debug in the DLLs & Programs list box. - 4.
-Choose the Debug Startup Yes radio button.
+- 1 Load your program into Turbo Debugger. - 2 Bring up the Load Module Source or DLL Symbols dialog box (press F3 or choose View | Modules). - 3 Highlight the DLL whose startup code you want to debug in the DLLs & Programs list box. - 4 Choose the Debug Startup Yes radio button.

-If the needed DLL isn't on the list, add it using the method described in the following section "Adding DLLs to the DLLs and Programs list."
+If the needed DLL isn't on the list, add it using the method described in the section "Adding DLLs to the DLLs & Programs list" on page 119.

 When you specify startup debugging for a DLL, the DLL's entry in the DLLs & Programs list box displays a double exclamation point (!!) next to it.

-- 5. Repeat steps 3 and 4 until you've set startup debugging for all desired DLLs. - 6.
-Choose Run Program Reset or Ctrl+F2 to reload your application.
+- 5 Repeat steps 3 and 4 until you've set startup debugging for all desired DLLs. - 6 Choose Run | Program Reset or Ctrl+F2 to reload your application.